 ON THIS PAGE: You will learn about the different ways doctors use to treat people with mastocytosis.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of disease.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
 For more information, visit the Clinical Trials and Latest Research sections.

 The treatment of mastocytosis depends on the symptoms of the disease, its extent, and the person’s overall health.
 In many cases, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.

 Descriptions of the most common treatment options for mastocytosis are listed below.
 There is no cure for mastocytosis, although several treatments can be used to relieve symptoms and remove a mastocytoma (tumor).
 One important treatment for mastocytosis is to avoid anything that may cause the mast cells to release histamine, such as extreme temperatures, alcohol, emotional stress, insect bites, and certain medications.